 Essentially, the purpose of a hashtag is to sort content.
-This is used in different ways on different platforms, for example sorting imagery on Instagram as opposed to sorting tweets or article links on Twitter.
+This is used in different ways on different platforms, for example sorting imagery on Instagram as opposed to sorting tweets on Twitter or topics on LinkedIn.

 Over time, hashtags have morphed to fit different platforms and various cultural trends.
 But the ultimate purpose has remained the same - to organize the internet.

 Naturally, marketers ruin everything and we discovered that the right hashtag can help get you discovered, and learn how to be popular on social.
 It's really this exploitation (with the combination of proper usage) that you need to know to help get your content, imagery, and conversations found online.

 Where are hashtags relevant?

 While there are plenty of microblogging sites (such as Reddit, Tumblr, Quora, and countless more) that utilize hashtags, those aren't important for the vast majority of remodeling companies.
 That's not to say you couldn't market your business on these sites, but there's just not enough time in a day, and I know that.
 So let's focus on social media sites that you should be using and how to use hashtags properly on them.

 Social Media Platforms Where Hashtags Are Most Relevant